Dequantizing quantum machine learning models using tensor networks: Dequantization using classical MPS models

 \subsubsection{Noisy VQML models}

-For NISQ devices every bit of noise counts.
-It destroys coherence, and weakens the entangling power of the circuit, making them easy to simulate with classical computers~\cite{noh2020,Oh2021:lossyboson}.
-Specifically, noise effectively reduces the entanglement in the $\Cq$ of NISQ VQML models, and possibly allows for an efficient approximation with cMPS models.
+For NISQ devices, every bit of noise counts.
+Finite noise levels, however small, would destroy coherence, and weaken the entangling power of the circuit, making them easy to simulate with classical computers~\cite{noh2020,Oh2021:lossyboson, Oh2023:tensor, Liu2023:complexity}.
+Similarly, noise effectively reduces the entanglement in the $\Cq$ of NISQ VQML models, possibly allowing for a dequantization with CMPS models.